 One RA position located in Anderson/Langdon Hall to support the Business Leadership Program (BLP) Cohort.
 This RA will support the development of the cohort.
 This RA must be a member of BLP.
 The RA is also responsible for facilitating the creation of floor community standards.

-The Environmental and Outdoor Leadership Flat is located in Commencement Hall.
+The Environmental and Outdoor Leadership Flat is located in Thomas Hall.
 This flat was created to bring together juniors and seniors with different interests to create a community which inspires each other through your engagement on and off campus.
 This flat brings together those interested in: environmental policy and decision making, environmental science, outdoor leadership, sustainability, environmental activism, natural history or experiential education.

 One RA position located in Harrington Hall.
 The theme is based on a wellness concept; that of intentionally living a balanced, healthy, substance free life by focusing on the physical, intellectual, emotional, spiritual, social, and vocational dimensions of wellness.
 The RA will be responsible for facilitating the creation of floor community standards.
 This RA must be committed to model a balanced, healthy, substance free lifestyle.

 The Honors program has two positions within Residence Life.
 One RCC position located in Langlow, at 1218 N. Alder Street.
 In addition to additional on-campus houses, this RCC assists the Honors Program in several areas such as Langlow Teas, Honors outings, and the Honors Senior Graduation Celebration (among others) and must be a member of the Honors Program.
 Langlow is a sophomore and above living community.
 In addition, the Honors Program houses their first-year cohort in Regester Hall.
 This RA must be a member of the Honors Program.
 Each position supports these communities as a member of Residence Life, as well as a liaison to the Honors program.